davdroman/swift-stubbing/SPEC.md

 @Stub two params:
 	- An access level (e.g. `.public`, `.internal`, etc) which may be ommited defaulting to `.internal`
-	- A "memberwiseInit" access level param which may be ommited defaulting to `.internal` also.
 	- An optional `in` parameter that specifies the `BuildConfigurations` where the generated helpers should be emitted.
 Defaults to `.debug`.

 ```swift